JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Getting an OAuth Token

-Go to [Google Cloud Consol](https://console.cloud.google.com/)s website and select the `APIs & Services` button.
+Go to [Google Cloud Consol's](https://console.cloud.google.com/) website and select the `APIs & Services` button.

 Navigate to the `credentials` tab and select the `+ CREATE CREDENTIALS` button to reveal a drop-down of 4 items.

 Select the second item (`OAuth client ID`, sub-text: "Requests user consent so your app can access the user's data")

-This will bring you to the "Create OAuth client ID" page. **However**, in order to be able to continue you need to fill out the `OAuth consent screen` and pass the screening process.
+This will bring you to the "Create OAuth client ID" page. **However**, to be able to continue you need to fill out the `OAuth consent screen` and pass the screening process.
 The step-by-step process is in the [OAuth consent screen](#OAuth-consent-screen) section.

 Finally, click the application type dropdown, select `Desktop app`, and name it whatever you'd like.